medik8s/node-maintenance-operator/README.md

 There are two ways to run the operator:

-- Deploy the latest version, which was built from master branch, to a running OpenShift/Kubernetes cluster.
+- Deploy the latest version, which was built from the `main` branch, to a running OpenShift/Kubernetes cluster.
 - Build and deploy from sources to a running or to be created OpenShift/Kubernetes cluster.

 ### Deploy the latest version

-After every PR merge to master images were build and pushed to `quay.io`.
+After every PR merge to `main` branch images were build and pushed to `quay.io`.
 For deployment of NMO using these images you need:

 - a running OpenShift cluster, or a Kubernetes cluster with Operator Lifecycle Manager (OLM) installed.